 Start of the trail: Llames de Pría

 Good shoes are needed in case there is mud or the wet stones are slippery.
-The small route PR-AS-264 (dedicated to its designer, already deceased, Samuel Cachero), has Departure and arrival in the square of Llames de Pría, next to its chapel, from where we left in a southerly direction, by the road that goes to the beautiful town of Cuerres (village through which the Camino de Santiago runs).
-About a kilometer from the asphalt, on the right a sign-posted branch.
-In a short time we crossed the river by a medieval bridge (of Roman base).
-We climb a small hill to the west leaving the town of Cuerres.
-We continue towards the North passing through a "saltadera", we cross a meadow and follow the Guadamía River by its left bank to arrive in a short time to an old mill.
-We cross the riverbed several times (through modern footbridges just installed) and see two other Roman bridges half covered by vegetation, in addition to old water mills and some stone paved remains of the Roman road.
-After something more than half an hour you reach the Guadamía river beach, an unusual beach of great beauty that runs between two capes overlooking the sea.
+The small route PR-AS-264 (dedicated to its designer, already deceased, Samuel Cachero), has Departure and arrival in the square of Llames de Pría, next to its chapel, from where we leave in the South direction, by the road that goes to the beautiful town of Cuerres (village through which the Camino de Santiago runs).
+About a kilometer from stepping on the asphalt, on the right is a signposted branch.
+In a short time we cross the river through a medieval bridge (Roman base).
+We climb a small slope to the west we leave the town of Cuerres.
+We continue north through a "saltadera", we cross a meadow and follow the Guadamía river along its left bank to reach an old mill soon.
+We cross the riverbed several times (through newly installed modern walkways) and see two other Roman bridges half covered by vegetation, in addition to old water mills and some cobbled remains of the Roman road.
+After more than half an hour you reach the Guadamía river beach, an unusual beach of great beauty that runs between two capes overlooking the sea.
 From here, by a tarred road we can return to the square of Llames de Pría, from where we left, in just 15 minutes.

 Routes from the beach of Guadamía